NickHoward1/Splunk/README.md

 which user ran it, command-line arguments, parent/child processes, associated network connections, hashes and file paths. <br>

 <b>What is the name of the parent process for the process that created this malicious task?</b><br>
-<b>Answer: cmd.exe <b>Why?:</b> Finding the parent process name will help me understand how the attack started, what launched the malware and whether it was user-driven, scripted, or automated, <b>Note:</b> The malicous attack will not appear by itself, something will have created it and will look like... cmd.exe, powershell.exe, xscript.exe.<br>
+<b>Answer:</b> cmd.exe <b>Why?:</b> Finding the parent process name will help me understand how the attack started, what launched the malware and whether it was user-driven, scripted, or automated. <b>Note:</b> The malicous attack will not appear by itself, something will have created it and will look like... cmd.exe, powershell.exe, xscript.exe.<br>

 <b>Process:</b>Once I have found the Process ID you search for - ParentProcessName - CommandLine - User account -File path - Hash - Network activity